chinchalinchin/scrilla/README.md

 4. `scrilla.services.get_risk_free_rate()`<br>
     <b>Description: </b><br>
-        This function will retrieve the current value of the risk free rate (yield on a Treasury).
+        This function will retrieve the current value of the risk free rate (annualized yield on a US Treasury).
 The risk free rate can be configured through the <b>RISK_FREE</b> environment variable.
 See [optional configuration](#optional-configuration) for more details.
     <br>

 ### scrilla.analysis.markets